 - To experience RCS messaging features while texting with users on other networks, you need an Android smartphone with RCS Universal Profile 1.0 (UP 1.0) capabilities and be messaging with another T-Mobile user with a UP 1.0 device or with someone using chat features on the Messages app by Google.

-- T-Mobile users must be connected to the T-Mobile network or Wi-Fi with Wi-Fi calling and VoLTE turned on.
+- T-Mobile users must be connected to the T-Mobile network or Wi-Fi with Wi-Fi calling.

 - Both parties must be on Android devices.